sangeetashukla/OpenPedCan-analysis/analyses/methylation-summary/README.md

 - Parse `Beta-values` and `M-values`  produced by the [OpenPedCan methylation-analysis module](https://github.com/PediatricOpenTargets/OpenPedCan-analysis/pull/158) for preprocessed methylation samples of all cancer types using `02-create-methylation-matrices.R` script to create sample-probe methylation measurements matrices (`results/methyl-beta-values.rds` and `results/methyl-m-values.rds`).
 - Using `03-calculate-beta-quantiles.R` script and the methylation `Beta-values matrix`, calculate probe-level `quantiles` for each cancer type (cancer_group) within an OpenPedCan cohort (`results/methyl-probe-beta-quantiles.tsv.gz`).
 - Using `04-beta-tpm-correlation.R` script and the methylation `Beta-values matrix`, calculate probe-level `correlations` between `RNA-Seq TPM-values` and `Beta-values` for each cancer type (cancer_group) within an OpenPedCan cohort for patients who have both datasets (`results/methyl-probe-beta-tpm-correlations.tsv.gz`).
 Correlations for cohorts will have independent scripts becuase of the differences in how samples with patients in both RNA-Seq and methylation data are determined.
-- Summarize all results using `05-create-methylation-summary-table.R` script into a methylation summary table (`results/methyl-beta-values-summary.rds`, `results/methyl-beta-values-summary.tsv.gz` and `results/methyl-beta-values-summary.jsonl.gz`) that will be utilized with OPenPedCan plotting API and displayed on the NCI MTP portal with the following columns:
+- Summarize all results using `05-create-methylation-summary-table.R` and `06-methyly-summary-tsv2jsonl.py` scripts into a methylation summary table (`results/methyl-beta-values-summary.rds`, `results/methyl-beta-values-summary.tsv.gz` and `results/methyl-beta-values-summary.jsonl.gz`) that will be utilized with OPenPedCan plotting API and displayed on the NCI MTP portal with the following columns:
     - **Gene_Symbol**: gene symbol
     - **targetFromSourceId**: Ensemble ID
     - **PMTL**: Is gene on PMTL (`Relevant Molecular Target`)